-Epetraborole is not yet approved by the FDA, the EMA, the PMDA, the TGA, or any other regulatory agency and has not yet been tested extensively in patients.
-In previous development programs evaluating epetraborole, which largely used higher doses administered intravenously and orally, subjects and patients receiving epetraborole experienced drug-related side effects.
-For example, the most common drug-related adverse events observed in oral administration were gastrointestinal in nature.
-Additional adverse events may emerge in any subsequent clinical trials and there may be unforeseen serious adverse events or side effects that differ from those seen in studies completed to date.
+Additional adverse events may emerge in any ongoing or subsequent clinical trials and there may be unforeseen serious adverse events or side effects that differ from those seen in studies completed to date.
+The dosing duration for administering epetraborole in humans has been limited to a maximum of 28 days in previous clinical trials, and epetraborole has not yet been studied in patients with NTM lung disease for any dosing duration.
+We anticipate that the dosing duration for epetraborole in our planned Phase 2/3 pivotal clinical trial will extend to 16 months or longer.
+The longer dosing duration expected in our Phase 2/3 pivotal clinical trial, as well as the use of epetraborole in patients with NTM lung disease, may increase the potential for the emergence of new, unknown treatment-emergent adverse events.
 Often, it is not possible to determine whether or not a product candidate being studied caused side effects.
-Regulatory authorities may draw different conclusions or require additional testing to confirm these determinations, if they occur.
+Our current and planned clinical trials are designed to evaluate both the efficacy and safety of epetraborole.
+Consistent with all clinical trials, we will monitor the safety of our patients throughout our planned Phase 2/3 pivotal clinical trial.
+In addition, we plan to include an independent Safety Data Monitoring Committee (SDMC) to review safety as we increase dosing durations to 16 months and transition from clinical investigations in healthy volunteers to patients.
+Regulatory authorities may draw different conclusions or reguire additional testing to confirm these determinations, if they occur.
 In addition, it is possible that as we test epetraborole and our future product candidates in larger, longer, and more extensive clinical programs, or as use of such product candidates becomes more widespread, if they receive regulatory approval, subjects will report illnesses, injuries, discomforts, and other adverse events that were not observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials.
 Many times, side effects are only detectable after investigational drugs are tested in large-scale, Phase 3 clinical trials or, in some cases, after they are made available to patients on a commercial scale after approval.
 If additional clinical experience indicates that epetraborole or any future product candidate has unexpected side effects or causes serious or life-threatening side effects, the development of the product candidate may fail or be delayed, or, if the product candidate has received regulatory approval, such approval may be revoked, which would harm our business.